How to Do Bounce Lettering + Calligraphy. What is Bounce Lettering? Find out in this tutorial and grab a FREE Bounce Lettering Worksheet to practice!

 We’re going to break the rules and have fun drawing our letters outside the lines!

-In the top version of “Bounce Lettering” I stayed in the lines.
+In the top version, all my calligraphy sits on the baseline.
 This is a more traditional style of lettering.
-While it’s still pretty there’s not a lot of variation, right?
+While it’s still pretty there’s not a lot of variation.

-That’s it, you guys, that’s all there is to basic bounce lettering.
-And like I always say, the key to lettering is simple: practice makes progress.
+That’s all there is to basic bounce lettering.
+The key to growing your skills in lettering and calligraphy is simple: practice makes progress!

-So, I’ve created a simple worksheet for you to practice both Traditional and Bounce Lettering styles.
+One of the best ways to learn how to do bounce lettering + calligraphy is to practice.
+I’ve created a simple worksheet for you to practice both Traditional and Bounce Lettering + Calligraphy styles.

 By doing this worksheet, you will get a better feel for the differences between each style, using your own lettering.